Skip to content

 Integration with scikit-learn

 Many scikit-learn internals use SciPy sparse matrices.
-When fit() returns surprising types, check whether you’re getting a sparse or dense result.
-For sklearn-specific patterns, see scikit-learn not working.
+When fit() returns surprising types, check whether you’re getting a sparse or dense result — .toarray() materializes the dense form (and can OOM on large data), while .tocsr() keeps it sparse.

 F